KhronosGroup/glslang/README-spirv-remap.txt

 INTRO:
 --------------------------------------------------------------------------------
-spirv-remap is a utility to improve compression of SPIRV binary files via entropy reduction, plus optional stripping of debug information and load/store optimization.
-It transforms SPIRV to SPIRV, remapping IDs.
+spirv-remap is a utility to improve compression of SPIR-V binary files via entropy reduction, plus optional stripping of debug information and load/store optimization.
+It transforms SPIR-V to SPIR-V, remapping IDs.
 The resulting modules have an increased ID range (IDs are not as tightly packed around zero), but will compress better when multiple modules are compressed together, since compressor's dictionary can find better cross module